Roman Ritual

-Since 1969, the Roman Ritual is divided into different volumes by subject, for standard use in the Latin Church, yet priests and communities that celebrate pre-Second Vatican Council rituals still use the edition of 1952.
+Since 1969, the Roman Ritual has been divided into different volumes by subject, for standard use in the Latin Church, yet priests and communities that celebrate pre-Second Vatican Council rituals still use the edition of 1952.

 History

-When ritual manual books first were written, the Sacramentary in the West and the Euchologion in the East, they contained all of the bishops' and priests' parts for all rituals, including not only for Mass and Divine Liturgy, respectively, but for all of the other Sacraments, blessings, other rituals, and all sacramentals.
+When ritual manual books first were written, the Sacramentary in the West and the Euchologion in the East, they contained all of the bishops' and priests' parts for all rituals, not only for Mass and Divine Liturgy, respectively, but for all of the other Sacraments, blessings, other rituals, and all sacramentals.

 From one book to many

 The contents of the Roman Ritual and Pontificale Romanum were in the Sacramentaries.
 In the Eastern Churches this state of things still largely continues.
 In the West a further development led to the distinction of books, not according to the persons who use them, but according to the rituals for which they are used.
 The Missal, containing the whole Mass, succeeded by the Sacramentary.
 Some early missals included other rituals for the convenience of celebrants, but on the whole this later arrangement involved the need of other books to supply the non-Eucharistic rituals of the Sacramentary.
 These books, when they appeared, were the predecessors of the Pontificale Romanum and Roman Ritual.
 The bishop's functions, including Ordination and Confirmation, filled the Pontificale Romanum.
 The priest's functions, including Baptism, Penance, Matrimony, and Extreme Unction, were contained in a variety of little handbooks that eventually the Roman Ritual replaced.